pollyweb-org/pollyweb-docs/4 ⚙️ Solution/40 👥 Domains/41 📨 Comms/01 📨 Domain Message.md

     NLWeb domains implement the ubiquitous [DKIM (rfc6376) protocol 📺](<../../../2 🏔️ Landscape/2 🧑‍🦰 User landscape/08 🔐 Passwordless ID landscape/07 📺 Email DKIM.md>) used by email servers to verify envelopes received from other domains.

-    - Sender domains hash their envelopes with JSON Canonicalization Scheme (rfc8785) and sign them with their private half of the DKIM key-pair.
+    - Sender domains hash their envelopes with JSON Canonicalization Scheme (rfc8785) and sign them with their private half of the [DKIM 📺](<../../../2 🏔️ Landscape/2 🧑‍🦰 User landscape/08 🔐 Passwordless ID landscape/07 📺 Email DKIM.md>) key-pair.

-    - Receiver domains look up the public half of the sender’s DKIM key-pair to verify the signature of incoming envelopes.
+    - Receiver domains look up the public half of the sender’s [DKIM 📺](<../../../2 🏔️ Landscape/2 🧑‍🦰 User landscape/08 🔐 Passwordless ID landscape/07 📺 Email DKIM.md>) key-pair to verify the signature of incoming envelopes.
 The receiver expects to find the sender’s public key in DKIM format in a DNS entry named “nlweb” (e.g., `nlweb._domainkey.any-sender.com`).

     - The envelope is discarded if the sender’s DKIM is not correctly implemented, or the sender’s public key is unable to verify the signature in the envelope.